LinkedIn dictionary

 It includes your name, photo, banner image, headline and other important elements to help viewers decide whether they might be interested in following or connecting with you.

-Here is the top card from my creator mode profile (January 2023):
+Here is the top card from my profile (September 2024):

 Top Voice.